 There are even human names hidden in these codes, which would make a great addition to my baby name book.

-These codes are easy to pick up and start using in your checklists and field notes, so next time you're out birding try practicing some of them!
+These codes are easy to pick up and start using in your checklists and field notes, so next time you are out birding, try practicing some of them!